; U) [Netscape]">

 It was used to study rapid cytoplasmic streaming and gravitropism.

-Smooth stonewort, (Nitella flexilis), freshwater algae, axes up to 1m, and 1 mm wide, large cell sie, cultivated in the laboratory, branched, Family Characeae
+Smooth stonewort, (Nitella flexilis), freshwater algae, axes up to 1m, and 1 mm wide, large cell sie, is cultivated in the laboratory, branched, Family Characeae.

-has no odour and are soft to the touch, unlike Chara
+It has no odour and are soft to the touch, unlike (Chara vulgaris).

 Both Nitella and Chara are cultured in Biology classes to observe protoplasmic streaming and other processes in these large cells.